Weinergate

 Overview

-Weinergate refers to a controversy surrounding a tweet that went out of New York Democratic Representative Anthony Weiner’s Twitter account with a picture of a bulging penis under a pair of grey boxer briefs.
+Weinergate was a controversy surrounding a tweet posted by former New York Democratic Representative Anthony Weiner's Twitter account that included a picture of a bulging penis under a pair of grey boxer briefs.

 Background